-- (a) consider options for delivery of the required goods, services or works and may conduct market consultations to obtain information and advice for the purposes of planning the quotation or tender procedure and informing potential contractors of their plans and requirements; - (b) identify the size, scope, term and specification of the goods, services or works required - (c) check whether: - the Council already has an available and appropriate contract in place in the Contracts Register, or an appropriate national, regional or other collaborative contract is available for use; - (ii) there is appropriate Council authority (permission) to procure and sufficient budgetary provision has been formally approved for the anticipated Contract expenditure; - (iii) any employee, either of the Council or of a service provider, may be affected by any transfer arrangement, then any Transfer of Undertaking (Protection of Employment) ("TUPE") issues and costs are considered and appropriate advice is obtained.
+- (b) identify the size, scope, term, and specification of the goods, services, or works required - (c) check whether: - (i) the Council already has an available and appropriate contract in place in the Contracts Register, or an appropriate national, regional, or other collaborative contract is available for use; - (ii) there is appropriate Council authority (permission) to procure and sufficient budgetary provision has been formally approved for the anticipated Contract expenditure; - (iii) any employee, either of the Council or of a service provider, may be affected by any transfer arrangement, then any Transfer of Undertaking (Protection of Employment) ("TUPE") issues and costs are considered and appropriate advice is obtained; and - (d) should, having given a Preliminary Market Engagement Notice (if required by the Procurement Legislation) conduct preliminary market consultations to obtain information and advice for the purposes of developing the Council's requirements and approach to the procurement; identifying likely contractual terms; and identifying potential Suppliers and informing them of the Council's plans and requirements. - 4.2.
+Where the Senior Officer conducts preliminary market consultations as part of a tender procedure, the Senior Officer must publish a Preliminary Market Engagement Notice before publishing a tender notice or say in the Tender Notice why they did not.